 “This type of neuropathy is often overlooked in the aftermath of a life-changing injury when there are more pressing issues to which to attend.
 That being said, Paul (and others like him, who come into contact with me and our practice) was fortunate that I am familiar with and skilled at treating traumatic nerve injuries,” said Dr. Rose.

 In all of Paul Nese’s misfortune, he had a stroke of good luck: a connection to Dr. Rose, who is among a handful of plastic surgeons trained in nerve decompression surgery for those suffering from all forms of neuropathy.

-Nese is one of nearly 20 million Americans who suffer from neuropathy, a chronic condition that results from damage to or compression of the nerves outside the spinal cord and brain, and also referred to as peripheral neuropathy.
+Nese is one of nearly 20 million Americans who suffer from neuropathy, a chronic condition that results from damage to or compression of the nerves outside the spinal cord and brain and is also referred to as peripheral neuropathy.

-On Februrary 17, 2012, Nese underwent surgery with Dr. Rose, who did a tendon transfer on his toes, allowing his right big toe–that was completely hanging limp–to be connected and work with the rest of his toes.
+On February 17, 2012, Nese underwent surgery with Dr. Rose, who did a tendon transfer on his toes, allowing his right big toe–which was completely hanging limp–to be connected and work with the rest of his toes.
 Dr. Rose also repaired the nerve in his ankle and on top of his foot.

 Relief was immediate.
 “I experienced a huge result.
 It is so much better than it was,” says Nese.
 Of his overall recovery, Nese reports, “I’m able to sleep more comfortably and not on constant painkillers.
 I’m looking forward to more future progress.”

 In his 22 years working in construction, Paul Nese had never had an accident prior to an event that so radically altered his life.
 But for those like Nese, who experience such life-altering events, medical experts such as Dr. Michael Rose can return part of the normalcy that was taken away.